Ever felt a difference in your eating pattern or feeling less hungry than usual, beware as you may be suffering from an eating disorder

 There are certain disorders, which we often overlook due to lack of information.
 One such disorder is Anorexia nervosa.
 It is a common eating disorder, which can be life-threatening.
 The literal meaning of anorexia is "loss of appetite", but the term is misleading as people with anorexia nervosa often feel starving though they refuse to eat food.
 It is common to see people losing weight by simply starving.
 This is a significant characteristic of this disorder.

 The characteristic features of this disorder are self-starvation and excessive weight loss.
 A person with anorexia nervosa loses more weight than is considered healthy for his or her age and height by severely decreasing food intake.
-They may have a distorted perception of their body weight or shape and have an intense fear of weight gain (even when they are much below normal weight for age and height).
+They may have a distorted perception of their body weight or shape and have an intense fear of weight gain (even when they are much below average weight for age and height).
 They may diet, do excessive exercises or use other methods to lose weight.

-The disorder is suspected in a person who weighs at least 15 percent less than his or her normal body weight.
+The disorder is suspected in a person who weighs at least 15 per cent less than his or her normal body weight.
 Extreme weight loss and severe malnutrition in people with anorexia nervosa can cause significant health problems and, sometimes, even death.

 Some risk factors of anorexia nervosa are: